 The couple stood under an archway of daisies entwined with greenery and flanked by candles.
 A memory candle arrangement stood before the alter.
-The musical selections "One Love".
-For All We Know' and 'We've only Just Begun' were presented by Miss Belinda Throckmorton and Bruce Peterson, Candlelighters were Miss Brenda Dodd and Miss Cindy Dodd, both of Muleshoe and sisters of the
+The musical selections "One Love", ' For All We Know' and ' We've only Just Begun' were presented by Miss Belinda Throckmorton and Bruce Peterson, Candlelighters were Miss Brenda Dodd and Miss Cindy Dodd, both of Muleshoe and sisters of the

 Given in marriage by her father, the bride wore a floor length gown of bridal satin designed and made by her mother.
 The lace bodice featuring a natural waistline was designed with a round neckline.
-The long sleeves were fashioned in two pieces of lace and organza joined to a fitted cuff at the wrist.
-Handmade tatting threaded with seed pearls adorned the bodice and sleeves.
+The long sleeves were fashioned in two pieces of lace and organza joined to a fitted cuff at the wrist, Handmade tatting threaded with seed pearls adorned the bodice and sleeves.
 The veil and train of bridal illusion trimmed with lace fell from a crown of lace and pearls.
 The bride carried a bouquet of daisies atop a white Bible.

-Miss Debbie Glover of Muleshoe attended the bride as maid of honor.
+Miss Debbie Glover of Muleof honor.
 Bridesmaids were Miss Danita Throckmorton and Miss Belinda Throckmorton, both of Muleshoe and sisters of the bride.
 Miss Monica Sisk of Levelland was the flower girl.
-The attendants wore floor length A-line gowns of blue and bouquet.
-The couple will re- white dotted swiss trimmed in lace patterned from the bridal gown.
-They carried single mony in the Fellowship Hall of the First Baptist Church of Muleshoe, The bride's table was centered with the wedding cake decorated with fresh daisies and a bride and groom.
-A fresh fruit bowl centerpiece adorned the groom's table.
-Miss Rhonda Bland of Muleshoe registered the guests.
-Miss Linda Head, Miss Sharon Kelton and Miss LaDonna Caldwell, all of Muleshoe, presided at the serving table.
+The attendants wore floor length A-line gowns of blue and white dotted swiss trimmed in lace patterned from the bridal gown.
+They carried single table decor.
+Terry Davis and Beverley Tiller presided at the Special guests for the occasion were Mrs. L.H.
+Medlin, Sr. and Mrs. W.B.
+Gage, both of Christian Women Fellowship Meets shoe attended the bride as maid daisies adorned with streamers.